HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 When can babies eat sweets?

-3. Eating Sweet Foods Strengthens Sugary Food Preferences
+3. Eating Sweet Foods Strengthens Taste Preferences

 [Listen in to my interview with Dr. Julie Mennela about children’s preferences in food.]

-4. Sweets Increase the Risk for Cavities
+4. Sugar Increases the Risk for Cavities

 Why?
 Sugar helps bacteria grow and this causes the teeth to decay.